This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 print(open('/flash/hello.txt').read()) # print contents of the file

-For boards such as the frdm_k64f in which the MicroPython application spills into the default flash storage partition, use the scratch partition by replacing FlashArea.STORAGE with the integer value 4.
+For boards such as the frdm_k64f in which the MicroPython application spills into the default flash storage partition, use the scratch partition by replacing 'storage' with 'scratch'.